rails/rails/guides/source/action_controller_advanced_topics.md

 With this in place, you can create namespaced controllers that inherit from `AdminsController`.
 The action callback will thus be run for all actions in those controllers, protecting them with HTTP basic authentication.

+WARNING: HTTP Basic Authentication will send credentials unencrypted over the network.
+Make sure to use HTTPS when using Basic Authentication.
 [`http_basic_authenticate_with`]: https://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Basic/ControllerMethods/ClassMethods.html#method-i-http_basic_authenticate_with

 ### HTTP Digest Authentication